laasya-tankasala/DesignPatterns/src/main/java/creational/singleton/README.md

    - **Drawbacks:** created even when not really used, so unnecessary resource consumption.

 2. **Lazy Initialization**
-   - creates the instance only when it's actually needed. (so, good if instance creation is complex or resource intensive)
+   - creates the instance only when it's actually necessary. (so, good if instance creation is complex or resource intensive)
    - **Drawbacks:** not thread-safe, when multiple threads reach (instance==null) simultaneously, there's a good chance to create two instances.

 3. **Synchronized**